Blockstream/satellite/doc/tbs.md

 ```

 > Note: this command supports the `apt`, `dnf` and `yum` package managers.
 For
-> other package managers, refer to the instructions [by the end of this
+> other package managers, refer to the [manual installation
-> guide](#install-binary-packages-manually) and adapt package names accordingly.
+> instructions](#install-binary-packages-manually) and adapt package names
+> accordingly.

 ## Configure the Host